YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/extensions.rst

 When modifying existing modules, stick to the following DOs and DON'Ts:

 - Do not remove wires.
-Simply disconnect them and let a successive :cmd:ref:`clean` command worry about removing it.
+Simply disconnect them and let a successive `clean` command worry about removing it.
 - Use ``module->fixup_ports()`` after changing the ``port_*`` properties of
   wires.
 - You can safely remove cells or change the ``connections`` property of a cell,